EcmaTC53/spec/markup/main.md

 import Ethernet from "embedded:network/interface/ethernet";
 ```

+Creating an instance of the Ethernet Network Interface class binds to the host's Ethernet network interface, initializing if necessary; it does not modify an active connection.
+Closing an instance unbinds from the host's Ethernet network interface; it does not disconnect or uninitialize the network interface.

 See Annex A for the [formal algorithms](#alg-ethernet-network-interface) of the Ethernet Network Interface.

 #### `connection` property